Mealman1551/ADC/ADC 1.2 Unstable (Aurora)🌌/readme.txt

-This is the unstable release of ADC aka Aurora!
+This is the unstable/rolling release of ADC aka Aurora!

-For stability use 1.1.0
+For stability use 1.2.0